alvaro4356/FibonacciAPIRest/README.md

 3. Clean Solution
 4. Build Solution
 5. Run Solution and automatic the browser will open.
+6. On the url showed in the browser will add the index "n" asked for next the program show the result.

 ## Optimization:
 A better solution is make a form with labels, textbox and button, for